joaolfern/react-freeze-snapshot/README.md

 ### `placeholder?: React.ReactNode`

 This parameter can be used to customize what `Freeze` component should render when it is in the frozen state (`freeze={true}`).
-This is an optional parameter and by default it renders `null`.
+This is an optional parameter and by default it renders a snapshot of `Freeze`'s content that won't react to changes in your application state.

-Note, that it is best to "freeze" only components that are not visible to the user at given moment, so in general customizing this should not be necessary.
-However, if replacing frozen views with just `null` can break layout of you app, you can use this parameter to show a placeholder that will keep all non-frozen parts of your application in the same place.
+### `wrapperProps?: React.HTMLAttributes<HTMLDivElement>`

+This parameter allows you to pass additional props to the wrapper `<div>` element that surrounds the `Freeze` component's children.
+This can be useful for adding custom styles, classes, or other attributes to the wrapper.

+### `placeholderProps: React.HTMLAttributes<HTMLDivElement>`

+This parameter allows you to pass additional props to the placeholder `<div>` element that is rendered when the component is in the frozen state (`freeze={true}`).
+This can be useful for customizing the appearance or behavior of the placeholder.

+#### Note on div Elements

+The `Freeze` component adds `div` elements around its children in order to accessing copying and displaying `innerHtml`.
+Specifically:

+- An outer `div` element that wraps the entire content.
+You can customize this `div` using the `wrapperProps` prop.
+- A `div` element for the placeholder content when the component is in the frozen state.
+You can customize this `div` using the `placeholderProps` prop.

 # Known issues 😭

-## React Native Debugger does not allow profiling

-When profiling React-Native apps with [React Native Debugger](https://github.com/jhen0409/react-native-debugger) starting React profiler for the app with frozen components throws an error ("Error: Could not find ID for Fiber ...").

-> Have other problems with react-freeze?
-Start a [New issue](//github.com/software-mansion-labs/react-freeze/issues).
+> Have a problems with react-freeze-snapshot?
+Start a [New issue](//github.com/joaolfern/react-freeze-snapshot/issues).

 # FAQ ❓